For more information, check out the full Conversations About Dementia and Driving brochure.

 Have a plan

 - Include the person with dementia in your planning.
-Give her a copy of the trip itinerary for her reference.
+Give them a copy of the trip itinerary for their reference.

 - If you are planning to visit friends and family, tell them about the changes since your last visit.